 Oberlin is a somewhat small city located in the state of Ohio.
 With a population of 8,350 people and two constituent neighborhoods, Oberlin is the 197th largest community in Ohio.
-Much of the housing stock in Oberlin was built prior to World War II, making it one of the older and more historic cities in the country.
+Oberlin has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Of important note, Oberlin is also a city of artists.
 Oberlin has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Oberlin’s character.

-The per capita income in Oberlin in 2010 was $20,259, which is lower middle income relative to Ohio and the nation.
-This equates to an annual income of $81,036 for a family of four.
+The per capita income in Oberlin in 2010 was $22,139, which is middle income relative to Ohio and the nation.
+This equates to an annual income of $88,556 for a family of four.
 However, Oberlin contains both very wealthy and poor people as well.

-Oberlin is a very ethnically-diverse city.
+Oberlin is an extremely ethnically-diverse city.
 The people who call Oberlin home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Oberlin residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Oberlin include English, Irish, Polish, and Russian.
+Important ancestries of people in Oberlin include English, Irish, Polish, and Italian.

 The most common language spoken in Oberlin is English.
 Other important languages spoken here include Chinese and African languages.